ldriever/ML_Jazz/README.md

 - `ML_main.ipynb` - a python notebook that is used to run the ML model

 ### Report Files
-- `Improving Chord Prediction in Jazz Music using Melody Information.pdf` - the final report documenting the project
+- `Improving Chord Prediction in Jazz Music using Melody Information.pdf` - the final report documenting the project (TODO: update to latest version)
-- `figures/loss_comparison_for_chords_only_model.png` - a plot of training and validation loss for the chords-only model.
-This is referred to in the report
-- `figures/loss_comparison_for_model_with_melody.png` - a plot of training and validation loss for the model with melody information.
-This is referred to in the report
 - `model/permutation-test.py` - code used for testing the statistical significnace of the results

 ### Dependencies